 In 1992, we sold our insurance brokerage and trust company subsidiaries to their respective managements and registered as an investment company under the 1940 Act, commencing operations as a closed-end, non-diversified investment company.
 In 1995, we elected to become a business development company subject to the provisions of Sections 55 through 65 of the 1940 Act.
 Throughout our corporate history, we have made early stage venture capital investments in a variety of industries.
 We define venture capital investments as investments in start-up firms and small businesses with exceptional growth potential.
 In 1994, we made our first tiny technology investment.
-Since August 2001, we have made initial investments exclusively in tiny technology, including our last 22 initial investments.
+From August 2001 through June 2005, all 24 of our initial investments have been exclusively in tiny technology.

-Since our investment in Otisville in 1983, we have made a total of 64 venture capital investments, including four investments, via private placements, in securities of publicly traded companies.
-We have sold 39 of these 64 investments, realizing total proceeds of \$108,180,940 on our invested capital of \$41,470,859.
-Seventeen of these 39 investments were profitable.
-As measured from first dollar in to last dollar out, the average and median holding periods for these 39 investments were 3.5 years and 3.2 years, respectively.
-As measured by tranches of cash invested to tranches of cash received, the average and median holding periods for the 128 separate investment tranches were 2.7 years and 2.4 years, respectively.
-At March 31, 2005, we valued the 25 venture capital investments remaining in our portfolio at \$33,709,535, or 46.5 percent of our net assets, net of unrealized depreciation of \$1,184,084.
-At March 31, 2005, from first dollar in, the average and median holding periods for our 25 current venture capital investments are 2.9 years and 2.0 years, respectively.
+Since our investment in Otisville in 1983, we have made a total of 66 venture capital investments, including four private placement investments, in securities of publicly traded companies.
+We have sold 40 of these 66 investments, realizing total proceeds of \$108,496,803 on our invested capital of \$42,562,069.
+Seventeen of these 40 investments were profitable.
+As measured from first dollar in to last dollar out, the average and median holding periods for these 40 investments were 3.5 years and 3.2 years, respectively.
+As measured by the 131 separate rounds of investment within these 40 investments, the average and median holding periods for the 131 separate rounds of investment were 2.7 years and 2.4 years, respectively.
+At June 30, 2005, we valued the 26 venture capital investments remaining in our portfolio at \$45,421,482, or 57.1 percent of our net assets, including unrealized appreciation of \$10,367,462.
+At June 30, 2005, from first dollar in, the average and median holding periods for these 26 venture capital investments were 2.9 years and 2.0 years, respectively.
+As measured by the 65 separate rounds of investment within these 26 investments, the average and median holding periods for the 65 separate rounds of investment were 2.6 years and 1.4 years, respectively.

 We have invested a substantial portion of our assets in venture capital investments of private, development stage or start-up companies.
 These private businesses tend to be thinly capitalized, unproven, small companies that lack management depth, have little or no history of operations and are developing unproven technologies.
-At March 31, 2005, \$22,845,742, or 31.5 percent, of our net assets, consisted of private venture capital investments at fair value, net of unrealized depreciation of \$7,636,504.
-At December 31, 2004, \$18,508,138, or 24.8 percent, of our net assets, consisted of private venture capital investments at fair value, net of unrealized depreciation of \$9,577,094.
+At June 30, 2005, \$22,635,955, or 28.5 percent, of our net assets consisted of private venture capital investments at fair value, net of unrealized depreciation of \$8,006,691.
+At December 31, 2004, \$18,508,138, or 24.8 percent, of our net assets at fair value consisted of private venture capital investments, net of unrealized depreciation of \$9,577,094.

-At March 31, 2005, \$10,863,793, or 15.0 percent of our net assets, consisted of common shares of NeuroMetrix, Inc., a publicly-traded venture capital investment, valued at market value, of which unrealized appreciation was \$6,452,420.
-Prior to March 31, 2005, the fair value for NeuroMetrix, Inc. was determined in good faith by our Valuation Committee within guidelines established by our Board of Directors.
+At June 30, 2005, \$22,785,527, or 28.7 percent of our net assets, consisted of common shares of NeuroMetrix, Inc., a publicly traded venture capital investment, valued at market value, of which unrealized appreciation was \$18,374,153.
+Prior to January 18, 2005, our ownership interest in NeuroMetrix, Inc., was not in freely tradable securities, and prior to March 31, 2005, the fair value for our investment in NeuroMetrix, Inc., was determined in good faith by our Valuation Committee within guidelines established by our Board of Directors.